ChronoSheets/ChronoSheets-CSharp-Client/docs/ProjectsApi.md

         public void main()
         {
             var apiInstance = new ProjectsApi();
-            var request = new CSInsertProjectRequest(); // CSInsertProjectRequest | An Insert Project Request object containing values for the new Project to create var xChronosheetsAuth = xChronosheetsAuth_example;  // string | The ChronoSheets Auth Token
+            var request = new CSInsertProjectRequest(); // CSInsertProjectRequest | An Insert Project Request object containing values for the new Project to create.
+Make sure to specify a correct Client Id - this will be used to attach the new project under that client. var xChronosheetsAuth = xChronosheetsAuth_example;  // string | The ChronoSheets Auth Token

             try